OWASP/www-project-proactive-controls/v4/en/c4-secure-architecture.md

 - **Identify and minimize your exposed components** ("attack surface"): attackers cannot attack what's not there.
 - **Design for Defense-in-Depth**: think about what happens, if a component is breached and about the potential blast radius of an attack.

+## Threats

+- If the application is only protected by security-by-obscurity, an attacker that reverse-engineers the application has full permissions as soon the obfuscation is cleared-up.
+In addtion, an attacker is able to monitor network traffic: while the obfuscation might be performed on the code-level, the operations on the network level can easily be analyzed.
+- A web-application with a complex authorization scheme is deployed.
+A new software developer is tasked with extending one of the components.
+Due to the complexity, they misconfigure the authorization scheme and an attacker is able to exploit IDOR.
+- A web-application with a complex authorization scheme is deployed.
+A new software developer adds a new plugin to the system.
+The system makes it hard to do the right thing, and all security configuration must be manually added to the plugin, by-default no security measures are taken.
+The new developer is not configuring anything thus the new plugin introduces an IDOR into the system.
+- A web-application has many components, all of which are exposed to the public internet.
+The resulting attack surface is massive.
+For example, a database management tool (e.g., phpmyadmin) is deployed.
+After a 0day was found in mysqladmin, the whole database was extracted.
+During normal use, nobody uses phpmyadmin.

 ## Implementation

 The mantra "Complexity is the enemy of enemy of security" can be seen throughout this implementation guidance.